 The concept of self-care is one that is emphasized in every book or article on preventing job stress and burnout across occupations.
 Self-care warrants particular emphasis for nurses, as they have been trained to put the care of others ahead of themselves.
-It is important for nurses to recognize that self-care is not equivalent to selfishness; rather, self-care is essential for energizing, restoring, and maintaining the physical and emotional stamina to reduce fatigue and manage stress [18; 24; 127; 128].
-Research has shown that self-care strategies are associated with lower levels of burnout among nurses [85; 129].

-Self-care involves several universal lifestyle habits, such as proper diet, exercise, sleep, and regular health care [24; 131; 138].
+It is important for nurses to recognize that self-care is not equivalent to selfishness; rather, self-care is essential for energizing, restoring, and maintaining the physical and emotional stamina to reduce fatigue and manage stress Research has shown that self-care strategies are associated with lower levels of burnout among nurses [18; 119; 124; 125].
+Self-care involves several universal lifestyle habits, such as proper diet, exercise, sleep, and regular health care.
 Maintaining a healthy lifestyle through these habits is vital to avoiding the physical effects of stress [2].
-The need for appropriate sleep hygiene is the most essential element for nurses, as in one survey, 64% of nurses said they rarely get seven to eight hours of sleep per night [104].
-There is widespread documentation that this lack of sleep is associated with a high risk of fatigue, which is linked to job satisfaction and burnout [94; 97; 128; 132].
-In its white paper on nurse fatigue, the Emergency Nurses Association offers several recommendations for nutrition, exercise, and proper sleep [128]:
+The need for appropriate sleep hygiene is the most essential element for nurses, as fatigue can have serious outcomes for both the nurse and patient.
+One study showed that 49% of nurses at an academic medical center averaged less than the recommended 7 hours of sleep per night, and the overall average nightly sleep time was only 6.6 hours.
+In addition, 27% used medication to help them sleep, and 13% used medications to stay awake.
+Symptoms consistent with chronic insomnia were identified in 31% of nurses sampled [33].
+In 2020, the Well-Being Initiative, a collaborative effort by multiple nursing associations, published the Guide to Sleeping Better and Restoring Energy for nurses, after finding that 72.8% of nurses are suffering with sleep challenges (either excessive sleep or sleeplessness) [34].
+There is widespread documentation that sleep disturbances are associated with a high risk of fatigue, which is linked to job satisfaction and burnout [117; 119; 124; 125].
+The following are recommended for proper sleep, nutrition, and exercise needed to alleviate stress and prevent burnout [34; 119; 125]:

-- Avoid unhealthy foods-decrease the amount of sugars and foods with empty calories - Participate in regular exercise-find activities that fit into your daily routine - Do not eat a heavy meal before going to bed - Avoid caffeine for at least five hours before going to bed (consider all sources of caffeine, such chocolate, gum, sodas) - Do not rely on medications to enhance alertness - Eat nutritious foods during your work shift to avoid large fluctuations in blood glucose levels
+Prioritize sleep

+- Maintain a regular sleep schedule on duty and off-duty days. - Try to get 7 to 9 hours in a 24-hour period. - Create a comfortable, cool, dark sleeping environment. - Wind down with gentle stretches, meditation, or progressive relaxation exercises. - Track sleep with wearable fitness tracker, phone, or sleep diary.

+• Restore energy

+- Use light to prompt wakefulness (open a window or turn on a light). - Take mental breaks to walk or practice mindfulness. - Eat healthy foods and do not skip meals. - Monitor caffeine (limit intake to 400 mg per day, avoid six hours prior to sleep, do not use as a substitute for sleep). - Take a 20-minute nap to restore energy or longer if needed to catch up on sleep. - If necessary, "bank" sleep ahead of time to prepare for longer periods of no sleep. - Participate in regular exercise-find activities that fit into your daily routine - Do not rely on medications to enhance alertness

-Nurses should also seek outside activities that will help them disengage from their professional routine and provide enjoyment, such as yoga, music, art, reading, journaling, sports, hobbies, and volunteerism [24; 134; 135].
-Spirituality may help some individuals derive a sense of purpose or meaning in life and enhance coping skills, especially for nurses who care for dying patients [33; 134].
+Nurses should also seek outside activities that will help them disengage from their professional routine and provide enjoyment, such as yoga, music, art, reading, journaling, sports, meditation, hobbies, and volunteerism.
+Spirituality may help some individuals derive a sense of purpose or meaning in life and enhance coping skills, especially for nurses who care for dying patients [104].